ligadata-mkhalawi/Kamanja/trunk/docs/source/command-ref/GenerateMessage.rst

 ---------------------

-- **--inputfile** - file from which to generate an input message definition. if the --inputfile contains headers with quotation marks (") around each column name, fields are not generated.
+- **--inputfile** - file from which to generate an input message definition.
-  Quotation marks should not be a part of the headers.
+  Each header in the specified file must be in a format that can be created as a Scala variable or that field is not generated.
+  This means that field names cannot contain any special characters (such as @ or whitespace) except $ and _ and cannot begin with a number.
+  For example, "Cat" (enclosed in double quotes), C+at, and 1Cat are invalid;
+  Cat, C_at, and Cat123 are valid.
 - **--config** - JSON file that includes configuration parameters to generate an input message definition.

 Configuration file structure
 ----------------------------

-The configuration file structure is similar to the following:
+The structure of the configuration file that is passed to **GenerateMessage.sh** is similar to the following:

 ::